SpenceKonde/DxCore/README.md

 ```

 There are a *lot* of strange clock speeds possible through combinations of prescalers and the internal oscillator - ever wanted to run an MCU at 7 MHz? *Me neither*, but you totally can, even without a crystal...
-These exotic speeds are not currently supported by DxCore - I'd be lying if I said I missed the struggle to make millis accurate with weirdo clock speeds back on ATTinyCore (which in turn was done to support UART crystals, because some people, for reasons real or imaginary, want theirbaud rates to be exact.
-There is no longer a need to use weirdo crystals for this - the fractional baud rate generator has rendered this obsolete, since it can generate baud rates accurate to under 1% for everything regardless of the system clock, and under 0.1% for almost everything that matters.
+These exotic speeds are not currently supported by DxCore - I'd be lying if I said I missed the struggle to make millis and micros accurate with weirdo clock speeds back on ATTinyCore (which in turn was done to support UART crystals, because some people are very picky about baud rate accuracy.
+You may laugh at their posts about making sure the clock is perfect for serial - but if you're not careful, on classic AVRs, the granularit of USART baud rates was horrendous near the higher speeds!
+8 MHz classic AVRs wanting to use 115200 baud had a choice between 4% too fast, and 3.5% too slow.
+There is no longer a need to use weirdo crystals - the fractional baud rate generator has solved the baud rate generation issue decisively!

 ### Clock troubleshooting
 On a classic AVR, the result of selecting a clock source (external crystal or clock) which does not function is not subtle: You burn the bootloader to set the fuse to use that clock source, and the chip ceases to respond, including all attempts to program.
-Fortunately, the Dx-series parts handle this situation more gracefully.
-However, without assistance from the core, recognizing that the problem was in fact a missing clock could be challenging.
-In order to aid in debugging such issues, DxCore will never run the sketch if the selected clock is not present.
-It will try for a short time before giving up and showing a blink code on pin PA7 (Arduino pin number 7); this blink code will be shown until the chip is reset.
-Similarly, on the DB-series, which features Clock Failure Detection, a clock failure at runtime will trigger a different blink code.
+Fortunately, the Dx-series parts handle this situation far more gracefully.
+Largely this is simply because they don't set it with fuses - it is set by the appllication at runtime (when you compile DxCore, it builds with the selected frequency options) including switching clock sources before calling setup().
+Sometimes the sketch will just cease to function entirely when it tries to switch.
+We attempt to show a blink code - but this doesn't seem to work as well as it should.
+In any event, there are no challenges recovering from it.
+Just change the clock source to an internal one, upload normally and you're good.

 #### Blink Codes
 All blink codes issued by the core start with the LED pin switching states three times (ie, if it is off, it will turn on, off, then on again), followed by a number of flashes indicating the nature of the failure.
 This will then repeat - since it initially changes state three times, this means that the pattern will be inverted the second time through.
 The number of short flashes indicates the nature of the problem: Three flashes indicates that the selected clock source was not present at startup.
 Four flashes indicates that it was present at startup, but then disappeared while it was running.
 It is hoped that this will make the blink codes distinctive enough that they cannot be mistaken for the running sketch.
-The core provides no facility to disable this, move it to another pin, or otherwise alter the clock source startup behavior.
-If you require this, compile with the internal oscillator at the desired frequency selected, and switch to the crystal or external clock at the beginning of your `setup()` function.
-In this case, on the DB-series parts, the clock failure detection will not be enabled, and - if you wish - you may enable it and write your own ISR to handle the CFD interrupt.
+You can override the `onClockFailure()` and `onClockTimeout()` functions to run different code.
+The clock failure detection seems flaky, and often it just resets instead. when onClockTimeout() is called, it will be just after startup running at 4 MHz; scale any baud rates by (baud rate compiled for)/(4 MJz) to calculate the baud rate to ask it for.
+These may be most important if PA7 needs to be repurposed, and you can't have it taking over that pin no matter what.

 **The AVR DA-series does not provide clock failure detection (CFD)** - on DA-series parts, if the external clock is removed, it will just stop unless you use the watchdog timer to reset it in the event of such a hang.

-**Severe disruptions to the crystal pins can trigger a reset** when that crystal is used as the main clock source.
+**Disruptions to the crystal pins can trigger a reset** when that crystal is used as the main clock source (come to think of it, I'm not sure if this is a clean or dirty reset).
 This means that even if the chip was running prior to a disruption to the crystal, you may end up with the 3-blink code, not the 4-blink one.
 These blink codes are meant only as a debugging aid ("your crystal oscillator isn't" is typically enough to get you on the right path anyway) - they do not replace careful (or - in this case - basic) observation of a malfunctioning project.

-# UPDI programming
+## UPDI programming
 The UPDI programming interface is a single-wire interface for programming (and debugging - **U**niversal **P**rogramming and **D**ebugging **I**nterface) used on the AVR Dx-series, tinyAVR 0/1/2-series, megaAVR 0-series, and which will likely be used for all AVR microcontrollers for the foreseeable future.
 In addition to purchasing a purpose-made UPDI programmer (such as the ones produced by Microchip), there are two very low-cost approaches to creating a UPDI programmer:

-## From a USB-Serial adapter with included SerialUPDI (recommended)
+### From a USB-Serial adapter with included SerialUPDI (recommended)
 Before megaTinyCore existed, there was a tool called [pyupdi](https://github.com/mraardvark/pyupdi) - a simple python program for uploading to UPDI-equipped microcontrollers using a serial adapter modified by the addition of a single resistor.
 But pyupdi was not readily usable from the Arduino IDE, and so this was not an option.
 As of 2.2.0, megaTinyCore brings in a portable Python implementation, which opens a great many doors; Originally we were planning to adapt pyupdi, but at the urging of the pyupdi author and several Microchip employees, we have instead based this functionality on [pymcuprog](https://pypi.org/project/pymcuprog/), a tool developed and maintained by Microchip which includes the same serial-port upload mechanism (though within that context the SerialUPDI capacity is rather hidden - that tool is more about uploading via the native-USB debuggers sold by Microchip.
 I had initially hoped to use it for that as well, but it appeared that wrangling the USB/driver angle was going to be a problem - so when the fix for avrdude to support the 24-bit firmware on the Microchip Curiosity boards came out, we lost interest in that. **If installing manually** you must [add the python package](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/tools/ManualPython.md) appropriate to your operating system in order to use this upload method (a system python installation is not sufficient, nor is one necessary).

 With the release of 2.3.6 and the dramatic improvements in performance of SerialUPDI, **this is now the recommended method to program these parts**